 1 pound shrimp, peeled and deveined

-1/2 tsp Trader Joe’s chili lime seasoning (can use chili powder)
+1 tbsp Trader Joe’s chili lime seasoning, or Tajin (can use lemon pepper)

 salt to taste